 Generally speaking, it is prohibited to deface a Listed building, which can include making penetrations through walls or fixing outside AC units to areas seen by the general public or others.
 Conservation areas are also subject to similar restrictions as the general look of the area is protected.
-An alternative option to consider is installing a water cooled air conditioning systems.
+An alternative option is to consider is installing water cooled air conditioning systems.
 Get in touch with us if you’d like more information on this.

 It depends on the property location.
 If the outdoor unit is either intrusive to the eye or noise can be heard from the unit which is higher than the maximum allowable decibel reading as per the local council’s legislative requirement, or if the unit is in a Conservation area then yes.
 Otherwise no it is not a requirement.

 The benefits of air conditioning are many.
 Not only can it provide a natural source of dehumidification when cooling in the summer, but it is also a much cheaper way of heating your premises during the winter.
 Conventional electric heating or gas fired boilers with radiators is considerably more expensive compared to the cost of running a heat-pump AC unit on heating mode.

 Generally, if it’s in a home then at least once a year.
 If in an office at least twice a year and if in a comms room, then 4 times a year.
 However, it really does depend on the environment.
 For example, a shop which is open to the walk-in traffic of the street may need more visits.

 Yes, installing water cooled air conditioning or through the wall air conditioning is the only option you have in a listed or restricted property.
 Contact us if you would like to discuss getting water based AC in your home.

 The electrical power consumption of an average size AC system will be little more than a domestic fridge.
 The cost of the water consumption element depends on how and what you pay for your water, and indeed the usage characteristics of the user.
 Water consumption rates vary on unit size and our specialists can advise you according to your requirements.